Qualys/TotalCloud/FlexScan/CloudPerimeterScan/Bash/README.md

       2 for AWS
       3 for Azure

-View Logs:
+## View Logs:

    The script logs its operations to connector_scan_log.txt.
 Check this file for details about the execution.

-Scan History
+## Scan History

    The script maintains a scan history in scan_history.txt.
 This file keeps track of previously scanned connectors to avoid redundant scans.

-Script Workflow:
+## Script Workflow:

-   Initialize Log File
+   - Initialize Log File

       The script starts by initializing a log file with the current date and time.

-   Fetch Connectors
+   - Fetch Connectors

       It fetches the list of connectors for the selected cloud provider using pagination.

-   Check Scan History
+   - Check Scan History

       For each connector, the script checks if it has already been scanned by referring to scan_history.txt.

-   Launch Perimeter Scan
+   - Launch Perimeter Scan

       If a connector has not been scanned, the script launches a perimeter scan using the Qualys API.
 If the connector has been scanned, it reactivates the scan schedule.

-   Log Scan Results
+   - Log Scan Results

       The results of each scan are logged, and the scan details are appended to scan_history.txt.

-Files
+## Files
-   connector_scan.sh: The main script file. connector_scan_log.txt: Log file for script operations. scan_history.txt: History file for tracking scanned connectors.
+   - launch_cloud_perimeter_scan_for_cspm_connector.sh: The main script file.
+   - connector_scan_log.txt: Log file for script operations.
+   - scan_history.txt: History file for tracking scanned connectors.

-Notes
+## Notes
    Ensure that the Qualys API URL is correctly set in the QUALYS_API_URL variable.
    The script assumes a valid API response structure.
 Modify the parsing logic if the API response format changes.
    Handle API rate limits and errors appropriately in a production environment.

-License
+## License
 This script is licensed under the MIT License.
 See the LICENSE file for more details.

+## Author
+Yash Jhunjhunwala (Lead SME, Cloud Security)